-Johnson, a Republican, was the representative for Illinois's 13th congressional district from 1931 to 1933.
+Johnson was the representative for Illinois’s 13th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Mar 1933, Johnson missed 227 of 412 roll call votes, which is 55.1%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||9||27.3%||95th|

 |Dec 1932-Mar 1933||37||35||94.6%||99th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000